10 Things You Need to Get Before Adopting a Guinea Pig

 Hay should be a guinea pig's primary food, and it should be offered freely at all times.
 Grown guinea pigs need Timothy hay, but little ones and pregnant sows can have higher-calorie alfalfa hay.
 Your best bet is to look for Timothy hay online or at a pet store - don't head to the local tack shop to pick up some horse hay!
 Sure, horses can also eat Timothy, but you don't want to deal with a horse-sized bale of hay in your guest bedroom.

 You can dispense your hay pretty much anyway you'd like.
 My girl loves pulling her hay out of a toilet paper tube (added benefits: free and fun for her to chew on later!), but she also has a hanging cloth hay sacks.
-I make and sell them in my Etsy store, but I also have a free tutorial on how to make your own guinea pig hay sack.
+I made a free tutorial on how to make your own guinea pig hay sack.

 In addition to hay, guinea pigs also need Timothy hay pellets.
 If you go to the pet store, you'll see all sorts of pellets with added this and that or with seeds or flowers.
 They may seem like a tasty treat for your little friend, but the healthiest option is just plain hay pellets.
 Unlike hamsters, guinea pigs should never have seeds.
 While guinea pigs are capable of eating many flowers, it's better to feed them fresh produce and keep their hay pellets hay pellets.
 Oh, and, of course, you'll need a little food dish for the pellets.
 Just like with the water bottle, a chew-proof option works best.